Diontae Johnson Player Prop Bets for NFL Week 13 | Pittsburgh vs. Baltimore 12/5/2021

 Matchup vs. Baltimore

-- In his four matchups against the Ravens, Johnson's 33.2 receiving yards average is 39.3 less than his over/under for Sunday's game (72.5).
+- Johnson is averaging 33.2 receiving yards per game in four career matchups against the Ravens, 39.3 fewer than his receiving yards prop bet over/under for Sunday's game (72.5).

 Recent Performances

-- Johnson put together a 95-yard performance against the Bengals last week on nine catches while being targeted 14 times.
+- In last week's matchup with the Bengals, Johnson caught nine passes for 95 yards while being targeted 14 times.

-- Over his last three games, Johnson has put up 93.0 yards per game with one touchdown, hauling in 23 passes on 40 targets.
+- Johnson has added 23 grabs for 279 yards and one touchdown during his last three games.
+He was targeted 40 times and put up 93.0 receiving yards per game.

 Johnson's Pittsburgh Teammates